Generic Name: erythromycin (eh-RITH-roe-MYE-sin)

 - Erythromycin ointment may cause blurred vision after it is applied.
 This is normal and will clear up in a few minutes.

 - Erythromycin ointment only works against bacteria; it does not treat viral infections.

 - Be sure to use erythromycin ointment for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Long-term or repeated use of erythromycin ointment may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using erythromycin ointment while you are pregnant.
-Erythromycin ointment is found in breast milk.
+It is not known if erythromycin ointment is found in breast milk after topical use.
 If you are or will be breast-feeding while you use erythromycin ointment, check with your doctor.
 Discuss any possible risks to your baby.